-A Proxy Card submitted by mail must be received by the Inspector of Elections at the Annual Meeting before the closing of the polls at the Annual Meeting.
-Internet and telephone votes must be received by the Inspector of Elections at the Annual Meeting before the closing of the polls at the Annual Meeting.
+A Proxy Card submitted by mail must be received by the inspector of elections at the Annual Meeting before the closing of the polls at the Annual Meeting.
+Internet and telephone votes must be received by the inspector of elections at the Annual Meeting before the closing of the polls at the Annual Meeting.

-1. Vote by Telephone - Call toll-free from the U.S. or Canada at xxx-xxx on a touch-tone telephone.
-If outside the U.S. or Canada, call xxx-xxxx.
+Vote by Telephone - Call toll-free from the U.S. or Canada at 877-527-1836 on a touch-tone telephone.
+If outside the U.S. or Canada, call 575-635-4403.
 Please follow the simple instructions provided.
 You will be required to provide the unique control number printed below.